zero731/NC_Elections_Capstone/README.md

  - Focus on getting Gen Z and millennials to the polls.
 Many of them are registered, which isn't surprising given that it's something you can do online, but around a third of those who are registered are not bothering to show up and vote.

 - Investigate why individuals whose voter registration is missing birth region information are so much more likely to vote.
 Why is the information missing and what makes these voters different?
 Is this a demographic that is more likely to vote a certain way?
+Originally I thought that maybe people who were born out of the country would be more likely to not disclose this information, especially given the recent political climate.
+On the other hand, it seems like naturalized citizens would likely be required to provide more thorough documentation.
+Perhaps there is some relationship between a tendency to skip over providing non-required information or how and when someone registers and whether or not someone votes.

 - Ensure that voters stay very clearly informed about voter ID laws as they change.
 People who do not possess drivers licenses often belong to low income and/or minority groups that tend to lean Democratic.
 Make sure they know their rights and look into providing people with transportation to and from the polls.
 This may be especially important in areas like Union County which have very few options for public transit.